-How to Use Canva for Digital Marketing
+Ways to Use Canva for Digital Marketing

-Much like social media, In the world of digital marketing, visual content reigns supreme.
+Much like social media, in the world of digital marketing, visual content reigns supreme.

 Things we do online like…

-- Search Engine Optimization
+Search Engine Optimization

 These kinds of activities are forms of digital marketing that is taking place on the internet.

-Andddd....more than 1.3 million pieces of content is shared on social media every minute.
+Andddd....more than 1.3 million pieces of content are shared on social media every minute.
 Let’s not forget about email.
-It seems like its never ending.
-Well at least for me it isn’t.
+It seems like it's never ending.

 If you have a blog, visual graphics bring your content to life.
 With your email newsletter, creating a branded email newsletter header will dress up your email marketing campaigns.

-That eBook that you are thinking about writing or a freebie that you want to promote online to grow your email list need “mockups” to make them tangible and more real to your audience.
+That eBook that you are thinking about writing or a freebie that you want to promote online to grow your email list needs “mockups” to make them tangible and more real to your audience.

 To promote your ads on Facebook, you have to use a graphic to promote your ads.

 Heck, I was surprised to discover that the folks over at Digital Marketer have used Canva to design their ads.

 In the spirit of digital marketing, here are 10 types of designs that you can create with Canva:

-- Digital Marketing Kit
+Digital Marketing Kit

-- Paid Advertisement Graphics
+Paid Advertisement Graphics

-- (Digital) Flip Book
+(Digital) Flip Book

-- Online Based Event Graphics
+Online Based Event Graphics

-- List Building Offer Graphics
+List Building Offer Graphics

-- Inspirational Quote Graphics
+Inspirational Quote Graphics

-- Discount Promo Images
+Discount Promo Images

-How to Use Canva to Design Print Materials
+Using Canva to Design Print Materials

 Digital Marketing is all the rage these days, but there may come a time when you will need to use print marketing collateral to promote your business.

-Like mockups of digital products, print marketing materials will help bring your offline marketing assets to life in print form.
+As with mockups of digital products, print marketing materials will help bring your offline marketing assets to life in print form.

 I know that you may be thinking:

-The answer: Of course they are still being used
+Of course they are still being used

-Think about it….
+Think about it:

 When you attend live events like conferences, seminars and other networking events, what kinds of marketing collateral do you see people using?